jedubois/InternalDocumentation/Agendas/DASA-Agenda-2014-09-17.md

   hold up the time frames for DCJHB to the DCCT.
-By March students are nicely back to work, the year is in full swing and people don't remember the financial drain that the December holidays caused, but are still inspired to find new opportunities to more the next December more affordable, it's after April's holidays and it's not all that cold yet.
+By March students are nicely back to work, the year is in full swing and people don't remember the financial drain that the December holidays caused, but are still inspired to find new opportunities to more the next December more affordable, it's before April's holidays and it's not all that cold yet.

 Tasks: